- Sales CRM is a software program that helps you engage with prospects at every touchpoint throughout the sales process.

 Imagine having a solid database of sales calls with you.

 Insightful call recordings of various scenarios can help new members get a closer look at how an organization works.

 Sadly, managers are not equipped with such tools and have to invest a large chunk of their time in training.

 If you want to ensure that your sales reps follow the right strategies when they’re prospecting, it’s essential to implement a sales playbook that consists of all the information they need.

 However, sales managers believe that sales playbooks are difficult to update manually as it requires updated data, content, and inputs from different departments.

-A centralized platform that connects every department can solve this problem.
+A centralized CRM for sales managers that connects every department can solve this problem.